AstroBoy12345/TechFuse---Hackathon-2025/README.md

 ---
 ## 👤 Author
-  All the skeleton code on Front End and Back End has been provided to us to work on by Team Viewer
+  All the skeleton code on Front End and Back End has been provided to us by Team Viewer